HellGate-Corporation/Stringfluencer/README.md

-# StringfluencerX
+# Stringfluencer

-StringfluencerX is a powerful and flexible Bash script for generating customized wordlists.
+Stringfluencer is a powerful and flexible Bash script for generating customized wordlists.
 It's designed to create lists of random strings with various encoding options, making it ideal for a wide range of applications including security testing, data generation, and more.

 ## Table of Contents